Republican auditor entering 2023 Kentucky gubernatorial race

 “While the Republicans continue to play politics, Gov. Beshear is focused every day on doing his job, and we’re confident the people of Kentucky see that,” she said.

 Harmon also blamed the governor for the long waits endured by many Kentuckians in seeking unemployment benefits during the pandemic-caused economic downturn.
-Harmon released an audit early this year that pointed to a huge backlog of unread emails piled up in computers at Kentucky’s unemployment insurance office as it struggled to process claims.
+Harmon released an audit that pointed to a huge backlog of unread emails piled up in computers at Kentucky’s unemployment insurance office as it struggled to process claims.
+Beshear has countered that budget and staffing cuts hobbled the unemployment insurance system well before he took office.

 Harmon said he hopes to build quick momentum with his early entry into the governor's race.